karl-zylinski/odin-c-bindgen/README.md

 ## Getting started

 1. Build the generator: `odin build src -out:bindgen.exe` (replace `.exe` with `.bin` on mac/Linux)
-2. Put the C headers for the library you want bindings for in a folder.
+2. Make a folder.
+Inside it, put the C headers (`.h` files) of the library you want to generate bindings for.
 3. Execute `bindgen the_folder`
 4. Bindings can be found inside `the_folder/the_folder`
-5. Use a `bindgen.sjson` file to get more control of how the bindings are generated.
+5. The get more control of how the generation happens, use a `bindgen.sjson` file to.
 See how in the next section, or look in the `examples` folder.

 > [!NOTE]
 > The generator assumes that the `clang` executable is in your PATH, i.e. that it is accessible system-wide.
 >
-> clang is used for analysing the header and outputting some data (AST in JSON format) that the binding generator then interprets.
+> clang is used for analysing the header and outputting an AST.
+The binding generator then processses that AST into Odin code.

 ## How do I configure the generator?

 Add a `bindgen.sjson` to your bindings folder.
-I.e. inside the folder you provide to the bindgen executable.
+I.e. inside the folder you feed into `bindgen`.
 Below is an example.
-Also, see the `examples` folder.
+See the `examples` folder for more advanced examples.

 <details>
   <summary>`bindgen.sjson` template</summary>